zoran759/haskell-binaryrep-radix-sort/README.md

     cabal haddock
     ...

-You can sort RadixRep instances (Float, Double, IntN, WordN) or, records with a mapping function to the types mentioned
+You can sort lists of RadixRep instances (Float, Double, IntN, WordN) or, records with a mapping function to the types mentioned

 ```haskell
     import Data.List.RadixSort.Base (lsdSort, lsdSortBy)